zimfw/zimfw/README.md

 # Prompt
 #

-# Exposes to prompts how long the last command took to execute, used by asciiship.
+# Exposes how long the last command took to run to prompts.
 zmodule duration-info
-# Exposes git repository status information to prompts, used by asciiship.
+# Exposes git repository status information to prompts.
 zmodule git-info
 # A heavily reduced, ASCII-only version of the Spaceship and Starship prompts.
 zmodule asciiship